 CLV Without Any Managerial Application

 One problem is that many of the cases calculated CLV in a way which had no obvious managerial application.
 If you want to decide how much to spend on acquiring customers, you really must discount any cash you’ll receive in the future.
-This allows you to properly compare it to any cash that needs to be invested now.
+Doing so allows you to properly compare it to any cash that needs to be invested now.
 Similarly you can’t use CLV to decide how much to spend on acquiring a customer if you subtract the acquisition cost before reporting CLV.
+This is because CLV is already net of acquisition costs.

 Teaching CLV Badly: Confusion Abounds